 Why paying on time is important

-When you sign a financing contract, you enjoy the benefits of having money to spend or a vehicle to drive when you need it.
+When you sign a financing contract, you enjoy the benefits of having money to spend or, in the case of auto financing, a vehicle to drive when you need it.
 The creditor, in return, expects you to repay that money according to the terms of the agreement.

 If you’re not able to make your payments on their due dates, there can be consequences for you as a borrower, both now and in the future, including late fees, extra interest charges and your ability to get new credit.